Notarized and Legalized Document

 Check out Document Authentication Canada's Document Tracking System.

-Common Questions about Document Notarization and Legalization
+Common Questions about Document Notarization and Apostille

 To get your document notarized, you must visit a Canadian public notary.
 A notary public can notarize and commission affidavits, oaths, affirmations and sworn statements declarations and certify true copies of a wide range of documents.